 i.
-If reimbursed using a per diem, agree the reimbursement rate to those rates established either by the State of Louisiana or the U.S. General Services Administration (www.gsa.gov).
+If reimbursed using a per diem, observe that the approved reimbursement rate is no more than those rates established either by the State of Louisiana or the U.S. General Services Administration (www.gsa.gov).

 Performance: Per diem was used for 2 of the 5 selected reimbursements.
 Agreed the reimbursement rate for the 2 selected reimbursements using a per diem rate to those rates established by the U.S. General Services Administration.